KarimNasreddine/Exchange-Rate-Tracker/exchange-desktop/README.md

 # Frontend - Desktop

 ## About
-This is EECE 430L project's Desktop Frontend.
-Developed by Maarouf Yassine with the help of the instructor Mohammad Chehab and my teammates Firas Abou Mrad, Youhanna Abou Jaoude, and Abded Karim Nasreddine
+Developed by Abed Karim Nasreddine.

 ## Technologies and Libraries
 * The project was built using IntelliJ IDEA